 Note for international travelers: Exchange rates can fluctuate wildly in the space of just a few weeks; before departing consult a currency exchange website such as www.xe.com to check up-to-the-minute rates.

 When it comes to obtaining foreign currency, please, skip the currency exchange kiosks in airports, train stations, and elsewhere.
-They give the poorest rates and charge exorbitant fees.
+These give the poorest rates and charge exorbitant fees.
 Instead, order a small amount of foreign currency from your bank before leaving home, and then use your debit card for the duration of your trip.
 ATMs (in Ireland also called “cash machines” or “cash points”) will give you a favorable rate, and you can withdraw however much cash you need for a day or so.
-The Cirrus and Plus ATM networks span the globe; look at the back of your bankcard to see which network you’re on.
+The Cirrus and Plus ATM networks span the globe; check the back of your bankcard to see which network you’re on.
 Before you depart, be sure you know your personal identification number (PIN) and daily withdrawal limit.
 Confirm with your bank that your PIN will work in Europe, and be sure to let them know the dates and destinations to which you’re traveling—you don’t want to find your card frozen while you’re abroad!

 Credit cards are accepted just about everywhere, save street markets, small independent retailers, street-food vendors, and occasional small or family-owned businesses.
 However, North American visitors should note that American Express is accepted far less widely than at home, and Diners Club only at the most highflying establishments.
 To be sure of your credit line, bring a Visa or MasterCard as well.